Updated on October 26, 2020

 Google Analytics Tracking ID (aka Property ID) is the unique identifier of a GA property.
 It allows Analytics and other apps to distinguish your property from other properties.
 This allows data to be sent specifically to your property, which can be later viewed in your Analytics account.

 That is why when sending data to a GA web property, you need to specify the property ID.
-However, this is not the case when using App + Web properties, but more on this in the sections below.
+However, this is not the case when using GA4 properties, but more on this in the sections below.

 Each element is separated by a dash.
-Google Analytics version, which is the first element of the property ID, usually has a value of UA.
-UA stands for Universal Analytics and is the current version of GA.
+GA version, which is the first element of the property ID, usually has a value of UA which stands for Universal Analytics.

 The account ID is the second element of the tracking ID while property index is the third element.

-In a web property, the tracking ID is located on the “Property Settings” page.
+In a Universal Analytics property, the tracking ID is located on the “Property Settings” page.
 To access it, go to Admin and from the Property column, click on “Property Settings”.

 You can also get the property ID from the “Tracking Code” page located in Admin -> Property Column -> Tracking Info -> Tracking Code.